 Gross Catholic has won 6 State Baseball Championships, most recently the back-to-back victories in 2009 and 2010.
-Eleven future Division I college baseball players have walked the halls of GCHS since 1987.
+Twelve future Division I college baseball players have walked the halls of GCHS since 1987.

 Not many other programs can match Gross Catholic’s output of Division I athletes.
 Check out our list of college scholarships earned by baseball players at Gross Catholic.